 The IDAutomation UPC/EAN Font Advantage Package is a single font used to create all UPC-A, UPC-E, EAN-8, EAN-13, JAN, ISBN and Bookland barcodes.
-The font meets ANSI, ISO and IEC 2000 specifications (ISO 15420:2000) and is supplied with several barcode font tools, plug-ins and source code samples for easy application integration.
+The font meets ANSI, ISO and IEC 2000 specifications (ISO 15420:2000) and is supplied with several barcode font encoders, plug-ins and source code samples for easy application integration.
 When creating a single barcode, the online font encoder may be easily used with the UPC/EAN Barcode Font.

 IDAutomation offers many other barcode generation products.
 For a thorough evaluation of these products, visit the Barcoding for Beginners FAQ & Tutorial.

 The most common method of reading barcodes is with a barcode scanner.
 Most barcode scanners recommended by IDAutomation perform keyboard emulation and receive power from the USB port, so that no external power supply is required.
 When a barcode is scanned using keyboard emulation, the scanned data appears at the cursor as if it had been entered from the keyboard.